odhinnsrunes/json/README.md

     jDoc["string"] += ", world!";
     jDoc["number"]++;

 Although you can use size() and an index to ierate through a json::document array, it will not work for objects.
 For both, it is better to use iterators.
+Iterators are extremely fast.
 The functions for using them are the same as many of the standard container classes:
 - begin() - returns an iterator pointing to the beginning od an array or object.
 If a value is not an array or object it will return end().
 - end() - returns an iterator pointint to the end of the array or object (technically it represents one past the end.)
 - rbegin() - returns a reverse iterator pointing to the last item in an array or object.
 If a value is not an array or object it will return rend().